dive-into-machine-learning/python-tips/README.md

 # Learn More Python

 Hi!
-You're a beginner or intermediate, or even advanced.
-You want to learn more Python.
+Your skill level is beginner or intermediate, or even advanced.
+You want to [learn](http://programmer.97things.oreilly.com/wiki/index.php/Continuous_Learning) more Python.
 There are plenty of resources out there, and this is just a curated list of links.
-It's not everything and the kitchen sink, but still, you should feel free to skip around.
+Some for each skill level.
+It's not everything and the kitchen sink, but it's not all "must-read" either; you should feel free to skip around.

 A note on approach: I agree with [_Learn Ruby the Hard Way_](https://learnrubythehardway.org/book/preface.html) that the "hard way" — learning by doing — diving right in — is actually the easy way.
 So no matter your background, newbie programmer or advanced Pythonista, take a look and learn something new.